lumoslabs/leanplum_api/README.md

   # Defaults to false.
 See "Debugging" below for more info.
   config.developer_mode = true

-  # Override validations for leanplum response.
-True by default.
-Useful when stubbing LP responses in application tests.
+  # Override validations for Leanplum responses.
+True by default and you should probably leave it that way.
   config.validate_response = true
 end
 ```